-Having a late-night drink has not only been shown to mess with sleep quality, but research reveals that it contributes to snoring and sleep-disordered breathing, too.
 Alcohol relaxes you, which sounds like a good thing, but when it happens to the muscles in your throat and tongue, they become "floppier," which worsens snoring.
-Some experts also advise against big meals shortly before bedtime, since a full stomach can push against your diaphragm and impair breathing, leading to snoring.

-Living in a constant state of exhaustion can relax your throat and tongue muscles, much like alcohol, and set you up for snoring.
-Aim for at least seven hours of sleep per night, but preferably closer to eight or nine, to get sounder sleep.
-You'll want to avoid sleeping pills and sedatives, though, as those can relax the muscles in your throat even more and worsen snoring.
-Instead, if you have trouble turning in earlier, try one of these science-backed tips for better sleep.
+Sleepiness can relax your throat and tongue muscles, much like alcohol, and set you up for snoring.
+Aim for at least seven hours of sleep per night, but preferably closer to eight or nine, to keep snoring in check.
+If you have trouble turning in earlier, try introducing a relaxing sleep supplement to your routine.*

 Tried everything?
 Here's when should you ask your doctor about professional snoring treatments.

 Serious cases of snoring caused by issues that can't be easily remedied at home—like sleep apnea or structural abnormalities in the soft palate—require a visit to a sleep specialist or ear, nose, and throat (ENT) doctor to determine the proper course of treatment.